 Dr. Syed Nazir Gilani |

 India is in a state of sin in its administered part of Kashmir.
-In obedience to the UN Charter, UN Security Council resolutions, Kashmir report of the UN High Commissioner for Human Rights and report by the UN Secretary-General on the use of Kashmiri children as informants and spies for Indian forces, India should be pressured to render a good account of itself in respecting human rights in Kashmir.
-The claim of Government of India and Indian schools of opinion on the status of its relationship with Kashmir has been fully examined by the State Autonomy Committee set up in November 1996 and its report published in July 2000.
+In obedience to UN Charter, UN Security Council resolutions, Kashmir report of the UN High Commissioner for Human Rights and report by the UN Secretary General on the use of Kashmiri children as informants and spies for Indian forces, India should be pressured to render a good account of itself in respecting the Human Rights in Kashmir.
+The claim of Government of India and Indian schools of opinion on the status of its relationship with Kashmir has been fully examined by The State Autonomy Committee set up in November 1996 and its report published in July 2000.

 Indian Government is using proxies for building up a popular sentiment and influence the minds of the judges in the Supreme Court.
 One such public pronouncement came from National Security Advisor Ajit Doval on Tuesday 4 September 2018 in Delhi.
 Speaking at the launch of a book about India’s first Home Minister Sardar Vallabhbhai Patel, Doval said that the separate constitution for Jammu and Kashmir was an ‘aberration’, and emphasised that sovereignty can never be ‘diluted and ill-defined’.

 The report has been published by General Administration Department of Jammu and Kashmir Government and has been adopted by both houses of Jammu and Kashmir assembly.